Who is Office Worker?

-An office workers (also known as white collars) as managers, administrative workers, office clerk, secretary and in general all other people working with computers in the office.
-Depending on the job, office workers may have different responsibilities and perform wide range of many tasks - either their jobs (in sales, marketing, HR, development, etc) or to ensure that an office runs smoothly.
+An office worker (also known as white-collar worker) includes managers, administrative staff, office clerks, secretaries, and generally anyone working with computers in an office setting.
+Depending on the role, office workers have different responsibilities and perform a wide range of tasks—either related to their specific job (in sales, marketing, HR, development, etc.) or to help keep the office running smoothly.

-• imputing data and filing records, reports etc.
+• entering data and filing records, reports, etc.

 Key enablers of effective office work